-Experts said Thamsanqa Jantjie’s signing for US President Barack Obama and other world leaders amounted to little more than “flapping his arms around,” prompting an apology from the government.
+Experts said Thamsanqa Jantjie’s signing in front of US President Barack Obama and other world leaders amounted to little more than “flapping his arms around,” prompting an apology from the government.

 “Did a mistake happen?
 Yes,” said the deputy minister.
 “But I don’t think he was picked up from the street.”